joomla/Manual/README.md

 ```
 :::caution TODO

-This page is unfinished, please use the **Edit this Page** link at the bottom of this page to help makeing it more useful.
+This page is unfinished, please use the **Edit this Page** link at the bottom of this page to help making it more useful.

 :::
 ```